 Face-to-face engagements, like in-class workshops, are temporarily unavailable due to the COVID-19 pandemic.
-For the fall 2020 semester, September to January, we have developed new and reimagined online lesson plans and virtual offerings to support you and your students.
+For the fall 2021 semester (September to January) we will be continuing our virtual offerings to support you and your students.

 If you would like to be notified when face-to-face opportunities become available again and be the first to hear about upcoming events, registration openings, and activated request forms, you can sign up for our semesterly newsletter by clicking the button below.

 For more information on U of G's response to the global pandemic see "2019 Novel Coronavirus Information".

 Let us come to you!
 Developed and delivered by experts, our workshops will help your students understand complex issues related to agriculture, food, and the environment.
 In-Class workshops are first-come-first-serve and depend upon the availability of workshop facilitators.
 A list of our current workshops are listed below!

 Explore a variety of educational and career pathways in agriculture and related sectors through hands-on activities and facilitated discussions.

 The Buzz on Bees

 Expand your knowledge of honey bee social structure and anatomy.
 Take part in fun activities that challenge your understanding of these important insects and learn how they contribute to our food supply.